ryanhryu/cse15l-lab-reports/index.md

    - *cat* printed out the contents, because files are used as arguments.
    - It does not generate an error.

 ### Disclaimer: When I tried to save this webpage as a PDF file, it did not show the box around the words when used with with ` (backticks).
-However, when you visit the webpage [ryanryucode](https://ryanryucode.github.io/cse15l-lab-reports/) (address: https://ryanryucode.github.io/cse15l-lab-reports/) it displays the words with backticks in the box.
+However, when you visit the webpage [https://ryanryucode.github.io/cse15l-lab-reports/](https://ryanryucode.github.io/cse15l-lab-reports/)] it displays the words with backticks in the box.